 Wingspan: 24.4-35.4 in

 Cooper’s Hawks are year-round hawks in Alabama.
 They’re woodland dwellers and are often found in mature forests.
 To hunt they wait and listen for prey, using stealth to gain the upper hand before taking off.
 These hawks are expert flyers and use their aerial skills to quickly maneuver through trees and branches to chase after prey.
-Their preference for song-birds frequently brings them to backyards, where they take advantage of feeding jays and robins.
+Their preference for song-birds frequently brings them to backyards, where they will wait and watch feeders to hunt.

 4. Sharp-Shinned Hawk